-All students (upper and lower division) seeking to concurrently enroll at another institution and transfer credits back to UNF must obtain approval from their UNF academic advisors prior to enrolling elsewhere.
-Students planning to attend a Florida public community college, state college, or State University System institution must complete the online Transient Student form at http://www.FLVC.org prior to concurrently enrolling at the other institution.
-Students planning to attend a regionally-accredited private institution or a regionally-accredited out-of-state institution must submit a Concurrent Enrollment Request form, available as a paper form from their academic advisor's office.
-Students using the paper form must also obtain certification from One Stop Student Services prior to concurrently enrolling elsewhere.
+All students (upper- and lower-division) seeking to concurrently enroll at another institution and transfer credits back to UNF must obtain approval from their UNF academic advisors prior to enrolling elsewhere.
+Students planning to attend a Florida public community college, state college or State University System institution must complete the online Transient Student Admission Application at www.Floridashines.org prior to concurrently enrolling at the other institution.
+Students planning to attend a regionally-accredited private institution or a regionally-accredited out-of-state institution must submit a Concurrent Enrollment Request form, available as a paper form from their academic advisor's office or One-Stop Student Services.
+Students using the paper form must also obtain certification from One-Stop Student Services prior to concurrently enrolling elsewhere.

 Students may be eligible for financial aid for approved courses taken concurrently at another institution.
 For additional information, please review the information online regarding Concurrent Enrollment and Consortium Agreements.

 Concurrent Enrollment for lower-division students (those who matriculate with fewer than 60 semester hours) is limited to seven semester hours at another regionally accredited institution, pending academic advisor approval.
 Students needing to satisfy the Florida Board of Governors’ nine-hour summer residency requirement, who have not previously completed any concurrent enrollment, may be approved to concurrently enroll for a maximum of nine semester hours at one of the 12 State University System (SUS) of Florida institutions during one or more summer semesters.
-A student may be approved for seven hours of concurrent enrollment at another regionally accredited institution OR he/she may be approved for up to nine hours at an SUS institution to fulfill the summer residency requirement.
+A student may be approved for seven hours of concurrent enrollment at another regionally accredited institution OR he or she may be approved for up to nine hours at an SUS institution to fulfill the summer residency requirement.
 A student may not be approved for both methods.
-Exceptions to this policy may be approved for students participating in Study Abroad opportunities and for students facing other extenuating circumstances.
+Exceptions to this policy may be approved for students participating in study abroad opportunities and for students facing other extenuating circumstances.